 - building functional logic for each page

-Yet, we would like to emphasize that this example of the development of a hybrid application is not a perfect model.
-The process of development may vary with regard to the specifics of the design, requirements and principles of each developer’s work.
+Yet, we would like to emphasize that this example of hybrid application development is not a perfect model.
+The process of development may vary with regard to the specifics of the design, requirements, and principles of each developer’s work.

 Step #4.
 Implement the Tracker Functionality

-The speciality of a development hybrid app is that the app will not have a back end, the whole development will be only on the front-end side.
-After we start with implementing tracker functionality, a speciality of the process will change, because we have to deal with external devices and their API’s.
-This is not just about tracker applications, but all apps that interact with external devices.
-In the majority, trackers should work with certain external devices or services in order to deliver the complete result.
+The specialty of a development hybrid app is that the app will not have a back end; the whole development will be only on the front-end side.
+After implementing tracker functionality, the process’s specialty will change because we have to deal with external devices and their APIs.
+This is not just tracker applications but all apps that interact with external devices.
+In the majority, trackers should work with certain external devices or services to deliver the complete result.
 The application eSense uses a sensor as the external device.
 It collects measurements of the human body, like temperature and skin response.
 We used plugins for sensors, which collected data and sent it to the app.

-In the next version of an app, we are planning to work with Bluetooth devices, but the problem is that we don’t own an API’s of these devices.
-So, that means our team will have to study these devices at lower levels to understand how they communicate with the phone in order to be able to implement them in eSense.
-Hence, the specifics of developing an application tracker is the process the studying and implementing external devices and services designed for tracker functionality.
+In the next version of the app, we plan to work with Bluetooth devices, but the problem is that we don’t own the APIs of these devices.
+So, our team will have to study these devices at lower levels to understand how they communicate with the phone to implement them in eSense.
+Hence, developing an application tracker is studying and implementing external devices and services designed for tracker functionality.

 Step #5.
 Testing

-The final part of our development is devoted to verification of all process and general testing the whole system.
-Also, it is a good idea to retest previously cleared features in every version of the app, just to be sure that it will work during the release candidate testing process.
+The final part of our development is devoted to verifying all processes and general testing the whole system.
+Also, it is a good idea to retest previously cleared features in every version of the app to be sure that it will work during the release candidate testing process.

 Frequently, development ends with a launch of the ready product, but that is not always the case.
-As an app gets in the hands of users, feedback will pour in and you will need to incorporate that feedback into future versions of the app.
+As an app gets into the hands of users, feedback will pour in, and you will need to incorporate that feedback into future versions of the app.